LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 -----------------------------------------------------

 The following tables summarize RAJA policies for executing loops and kernels.
+Please see notes below policy descriptions for additional usage details and caveats.

  ====================================== ============= ==========================
  Sequential/SIMD Execution Policies     Works with    Brief description